vaestvita/freepbx_sms_notifications/README.md

 If you are using Goip SMS server
-1. disable this parameter  "Save message before sending (browser should support javascript)" (http://goip-sms-server.com/en/sys.php)
+1. disable this parameter in "System Manage":  "Save message before sending (browser should support javascript)" (http://goip-sms-server.com/en/sys.php)